Wednesday, May 22, 2024

 Her face brightened.
 ‘Australiano?
 Donde ellas dicen ‘Heh-dai may-eet?’

-Antonio laughed at her thickly heavily nto the mountains of the Andes.
+Antonio laughed at her thickly heavily accented English.
 The road—more or less a goat track—hugged the rugged rock-faces that rose upwards.
-As they climber higher, they could see below the sprawling city of Machu Pichu.
+As they climbed higher, they could see below the sprawling plains of Bolivia.

 ‘Como te llamas?’ asked the woman.